russellf9/learn-react-egghead/README.md

 1. [X] Use map to Create React Components from Arrays of Data

 1. [X] Compose React Component Behavior with Higher Order Components

+1. [X] Build a JSX Live Compiler as a React Component

+1. [ ] Understand JSX at a Deeper Level

+1. [ ] Understand React.Children Utilities

+1. [ ] Use React.cloneElement to Extend Functionality of Children Components

+1. [ ] Write More Reusable React Components with Composable APIs